mehistaken/forecast-demo/README.md

 - for day view, make line chart continuous throughout and zoom to specific section on day change

 **functional**
+- use location service/ip geolocation to determine closest city
 - show more forecast days (if available)
 - customizable data (show/hide different stats)
 - add sunrise/sunset time to day view